-Where an appeal against dismissal is substantiated and the Sub-committee vary the summary dismissal issued at the disciplinary hearing, the appellant shall be deemed to have been reinstated to the SSSC with effect from the date of the dismissal.
-The decision of the Sub-committee is final.
+Where an appeal against dismissal is substantiated and the Appeals Panel vary the summary dismissal issued at the disciplinary hearing, the appellant shall be deemed to have been reinstated to the SSSC with effect from the date of the dismissal.
+The decision of the Appeals Panel is final.